cfoster0/corpus_habituals/examples.md

 ### Pattern 5
 Includes examples from 2 while excluding certain psychological verbs and examples that appear within embedded clauses.

-* "local news concentrates, on murders and things like that.?"
+* "local news concentrates, on murders and things like that."
-* "in one part, the guy goes out of jail,â"
+* "in one part, the guy goes out of jail,"
-* "and everybody gets one at the beginning of the year,â"
+* "and everybody gets one at the beginning of the year,"
-* "The further away I get, the, the, uh, wider the shot gets from the target.?"
+* "The further away I get, the, the, uh, wider the shot gets from the target."
-* "one doesnâ't go in July.â"
+* "one doesn't go in July."
-* "One fact, my, uh, my grandmother does that a lot, because sheâ's blindâ"
+* "One fact, my, uh, my grandmother does that a lot, because she's blind"
-* "and our daughter watches her pennies so closely, that she almost, she almost, just sounds like your father,?"
+* "and our daughter watches her pennies so closely, that she almost, she almost, just sounds like your father,"
-* "and, you know, next thing you know, uh, someone calls and wants to sell you this or thatâ"
+* "and, you know, next thing you know, uh, someone calls and wants to sell you this or that"